 Due to all this market carnage, most of the crypto exchanges have thus been reigning in how much leverage is available.
 Exchanges are also doing this because they know that extremely leveraged positions tend to piss off various regulatory bodies in different countries.

 What is short selling?

-Let’s say you and your friend Kevin Costner are arguing whether the price of Facebook stock is too high.
+Let’s say you and your friend Kevin Costner are arguing whether the price of the Facebook stock is too high.
 It’s currently sitting at $2,300/share.
-Keven Costner thinks it’s fairly valued at $2,300- you think the stock is worth way less.
-You think this for a lot of reasons.
-The government is going to break up Facebook, and Apple/Google are going to limit Facebook’s intrusive ads, and the company’s cashflows are shrinking.
+Keven Costner thinks it’s fairly valued at $2,300- you believe the stock is worth way less.
+You accept this for a lot of reasons.
+The government will break up Facebook, and Apple/Google will limit Facebook’s intrusive ads, and the company’s cash flows are shrinking.

 You decide to act on your beliefs.
 Kevin Costner lets you “borrow” 20 shares of Facebook stock.
 You turn around and sell the 20 shares at the market price of $2,300/share.
 A week later, Facebook’s share price has indeed fallen to $1,500/share.
-You buy 20 shares back at this price, and return them to Kevin Costner, who let you borrow them.
+You repurchase 20 shares at this price and return them to Kevin Costner, who let you borrow them.
 Since your initial sale was (20*$2,300 = $46,000) and you bought the shares back at (20*$1,500= $30,000) you cleaned up with a ($46,000-$30,000= $16,000) profit on the trade.
 It pays to be right!
-All you need to know to become a billionaire is to be able to perfectly predict the future.
+All you need to know to become a billionaire is to be able to predict the future perfectly.
 Now pretend that Kevin Costner is KuCoin, and Facebook stock is Shiba Inu coin.
 Or whatever coin you think is going down.